 this responsibility; and, unfortunately,

-since World War II, it has not
+since World War II, its not

 even been for national security reasons.

-1998 Ron Paul 27:7 The Persian Gulf War was fought
+The Persian Gulf War was fought

 with the assumption that the administration